Diffusion-Based Voice Conversion with Fast Maximum Likelihood Sampling Scheme: Maximum likelihood SDE solver

 \section{Maximum likelihood SDE solver}

-In this section, we develop a fixed-step first order reverse SDE solver that maximizes the log-likelihood of sample paths of the forward diffusion.
+In this section, we develop a fixed-step first-order reverse SDE solver that maximizes the log-likelihood of sample paths of the forward diffusion.
 This solver differs from general-purpose Euler-Maruyama SDE solver \citep{SDE-numerical} by infinitesimally small values which can however become significant when we sample from diffusion model using a few iterations.

 Consider the following forward and reverse SDEs defined in Euclidean space $\mathbb{R}^{n}$ for $t\in [0,1]$:

 where $\overrightarrow{W}$ is a forward Wiener process (i.e. its forward increments $\overrightarrow{W_{t}} - \overrightarrow{W_{s}}$ are independent of $\overrightarrow{W_{s}}$ for $t > s$) and $\overleftarrow{W}$ is a backward Wiener process (i.e. backward increments $\overleftarrow{W_{s}} - \overleftarrow{W_{t}}$ are independent of $\overleftarrow{W_{t}}$ for $s < t$).
 Following \citet{Song-main} we will call DPM (\ref{eq:fwd_rev_sde}) Variance Preserving (VP).
 For simplicity we will derive maximum likelihood solver for this particular type of diffusion models.
 The equation (\ref{eq:vc_fwd_sde}) underlying VC diffusion model described in Section \ref{sec:vc_model} can be transformed into the equation (\ref{eq:fwd_rev_sde}-F) by a constant shift and we will call such diffusion models Mean Reverting Variance Preserving (MR-VP).
 VP model analysis carried out in this section can be easily extended (see Appendices \ref{app:mr_vp}, \ref{app:sub_vp} and \ref{app:ve}) to MR-VP model as well as to other common diffusion model types such as sub-VP and VE described by \citet{Song-main}.